daviddaubner42/disco_wm_drawing_2stim/README.md

-## The Visual Working Memory Drawing Experiment
+## The Visual Working Memory Drawing Experiment with load variation

 `index.html` - imports the necessary jsPsych plugins, style files, and Jatos

 `main.js` - the main jsPsych file, sets up Jatos, defines the overall structure of the experiment and imports all the other components.

 `data_analysis.mlx` - the Matlab live script file used to explore and analyse the data.
+(So far this is the version for the stimulus duration version, it contains the main building blocks necessary for this experiment, but has not been adapted yet.)

 ## css/